32jvilla/external-adapters-js/README.md

 Caching allows for the EA to store successful responses and facilitate faster future response times.

+> ### ⚠️ Note
+>
+> Please check and ensure caching is allowed and not in violation of the Terms of Service of the data provider's API.
+Only turn caching flags on if it is supported by the specified API provider's TOS.

 To enable, the following environment variables must be set:

 ```bash